geoph9/GraphemeToPhoneme-Greek/README.md

 - If you want to only use this algorithm (fastest way):
     `python -m g2p_greek -u /example/path/to/words.txt` (`-u` is equivalent to `--path-to-unknown-words`)
 - Default output is in `tests/output.dic`.
-- To use the basic substitutions you can create a json (or csv) file like the one in `data/example_substitue_words.json`.
+- To use the basic substitutions you can create a json (or csv) file like the one in `data/example_substitue_words.json` and use the `--substitute-words-path` (or `-s`) argument followed by the path to the file.

 #### Example usage: